New Zealand: Climate

 New Zealand's climate is predominantly temperate maritime (Köppen: Cfb), with mean annual temperatures ranging from 10 °C in the south to 16 °C in the north.
 Historical maxima and minima are 42.4 °C in Rangiora, Canterbury and -25.6 °C in Ranfurly, Otago.
 Conditions vary sharply across regions, from extremely wet on the West Coast of the South Island to semi-arid in Central Otago and the Mackenzie Basin of inland Canterbury and subtropical in Northland.

 Of the seven largest cities, Christchurch is the driest, receiving on average only 618 mm of rain per year.
 Wellington is the wettest, receiving almost twice that amount.
 Auckland, Wellington and Christchurch all receive a yearly average of more than 2,000 hours of sunshine.
 The southern and southwestern parts of the South Island have a cooler and cloudier climate, with around 1,400–1,600 hours.
 The northern and northeastern parts of the South Island are the sunniest areas of the country and receive about 2,400–2,500 hours.

-The general snow season is early June until early October, though cold snaps can occur outside this season.
+Snow generally falls from June to October, although cold snaps can occur outside of those months.
 Snowfall is common in the eastern and southern parts of the South Island and mountain areas across the country.